Otherwise Known as Sheila the Great: Plot

 The book centers on Sheila Tubman, a 10-year-old girl who masks her insecurities with a much more self-assured, confident persona.
 In truth, she suffers from fears ranging from arachnophobia (fear of spiders and other arachnids), cynophobia (fear of dogs), and aquaphobia (fear of water).

 Her family decides to spend summer in Tarrytown, New York, where she is enrolled at a day camp and meets Merle "Mouse" Ellis, an easygoing, courageous, and slightly tomboyish girl skilled with deep knowledge of yo-yo tricks.
 To Sheila's dismay, the family who owns the house they are staying in owns a dog named Jennifer, who Sheila fears and avoids.
 Her anxiety escalates when she learns of Jennifer's pregnancy and the desire of her sister, Libby, to adopt one of the puppies.

-Meanwhile, Sheila is enlisted in swimming lessons to her chagrin — though she manages to take the final exam and earn a beginner's certificate.
+Meanwhile, Sheila is enlisted in swimming lessons to her chagrin, but she manages to take the final exam and earn a beginner's certificate.
 At camp, she single-handedly starts a camp newspaper, which proves difficult.
-Ultimately, she hands over editorship to two teenage boys names Allen and Paul after they complete a crossword puzzle she wrote, for which she promised a prize but forgot to name it.
+Ultimately, she hands over editorship to two teenage boys named Allen and Paul after they complete a crossword puzzle she wrote, for which she promised a prize but forgot to name it.
 She even succeeds in painting the backdrop set for the camp's theatrical production of Peter Pan.

 Sheila believes that her fearless masquerade is effective, but her beliefs are proven false after the guests at her sleepover write otherwise in a slam book activity.
 Despite the brawl that ensues between them, devastated by the insults written in each other's books, their friendship, nevertheless, continues, and Sheila slowly overcomes her fears (albeit not entirely) little by little.
 As summer draws to a close with a barbecue, she is unshaken at the thought of her family's adoption of a puppy, and realizes that she enjoyed her vacation after all.